-In terms of implementation, under normal circumstances, the development of the public realm is typically undertaken by a private developer/s as part of their private land subdivision process; however, given that the majority of the public realm already exists in the form of Crown Reserves (e.g. existing road reserves and Parks and Recreation reserved land) and the private land is under fragmented ownership, the City of Belmont will need to assume responsibility for implementing the Public Realm Strategy.
-The cost of this work and any mechanism to recover cost from private landowners through a Developer

-Contribution Plan or alternative funding mechanism to be determined by the City will require further consideration.
+In terms of implementation, under normal circumstances, the development of the public realm is typically undertaken by a private developer/s as part of their private land subdivision process; however, given that several areas of the public realm already exist in the form of Crown Reserves (e.g. existing road reserves) and the private land is under fragmented ownership, the City of Belmont will need to assume responsibility for implementing the Public Realm Strategy.
+The cost of this work and any mechanism to recover cost from private landowners through a Developer Contribution Plan or alternative funding mechanism to be determined by the City will require further consideration.

-It is not anticipated that public realm improvements will be implemented at once, rather it should be progressively rolled out commensurately with the delivery of other key infrastructure particularly the modification of Daly Street into a cul-de-sac and subdivision works that may be required to create the environment for private redevelopment.
+It is not anticipated that the entire landscape masterplan be implemented at once, rather it should be progressively rolled out commensurately with the delivery of other key infrastructure, particularly the various road realignments and subdivision works that are required to create the environment for private redevelopment.
+Priority should be given to establishing the road network and lots that frame the POS spine and the primary focus should then be the implementation of this public infrastructure to set the stage for the precinct's credentials as a high quality development opportunity.